 Participants

-Thirty healthy undergraduate female students from various departments (behavioral sciences, social sciences, economics, and management information systems) at college in the north of Israel (mean age 25.93 ± 3.29yrs) participated in the study.
-All participants were right-handed according to their subjective reports.
-Participants were recruited through advertisements at the college and did not receive monetary compensation for their participation.
+Thirty healthy undergraduate female students (mean age = 25.93 ± 3.29 years) from a college in the north of Israel participated in the study.
+All participants self-reported to be right-handed.
+Participants were recruited from various departments (behavioral sciences, social sciences, economics, and management information systems) through advertisements, and did not receive monetary compensation for their participation.
 All participants reported that they were in good physical health, had no psychiatric or neurologic illnesses, were not taking any psychoactive or hormone medications or substances, and were heterosexual.
-None of the women were currently using oral contraceptives, and all reported having a regular menstrual cycle between 27-29 days.
-Participants were tested twice: on the first day and on the 14th day of their menses, as determined based on self-reports.
-We assumed that in these phases in the menstrual cycle, when estrogen levels difference is the largest, we are likely to find a large difference in cognitive abilities.
+None of the women were currently using oral contraceptives, and all reported having a typical menstrual cycle of 27-29 days.
+Participants were tested twice: on the first day and on the 14th day of their menses, as determined by self-report.
+We assumed that in these phases in the menstrual cycle, when the difference between estrogen levels is the largest, we would be likely to find a large difference in cognitive abilities.

 Measures

-The study included demographic questions (sex, age) and four cognitive tests that participants performed using paper and pencil.
+Participants responded to demographic questions (sex, age) and participated in four cognitive tests.
+All measures were completed using paper and pencil.

-Cognitive test battery
+Cognitive Test Battery

 Four types of tasks were presented to the participants: two verbal and two visuospatial cognitive tasks.